kiranma72/abdm-docs/content/1-basics/The_PHR_Framework.md

 ---
-title: "The PHR Framework"
+title: "The FHR Framework"
 date: 2022-05-07T18:00:04+05:30
-Weight: 2
+Weight: 1
 draft: false
-pre : "<b>1.2 </b>"
+pre : "<b>1.1 </b>"
 ---

 {{% notice %}}
-Read this section to understand how various building blocks of ABDM works and where your application fits in the ecosystem
+This section provides a conceptual overview of the ABDM federated health record framework.
+Read this to understand how various building blocks of ABDM works and where your application fits in this ecosystem.

+- Electronic Health Records
+- Health Facility Registry (HFR) for facility identity
+- What is a Health Information Provider (HIP)?
+- What is a Health repository Provider (HRP)?
+- Identifying patients via ABHA address
+- Supporting patients with phones using ABHA Number
+- Health Information Exchange & Consent Manager
+- Capturing ABHA address during patient registration
+- Linking of records by HRP / HIP
+- Discovery of records by patients
+- Federated Health Records Architecture
+- Consent Management - Grant / Revoke
+- What are Health Information Users (HIUs)
+- Sharing Health records with consent
+- HIP / HIU Guidelines
+- HDCM Policy

 {{% /notice %}}

-ABDM uses a federated architecture to help users collect their health records across various healthcare providers, view their records from any PHR application and share their records with any requestor with their consent
+ABDM uses a federated health record (FHR) framework that allows users (patients)  to collect their health records across various healthcare providers, view their records from any Personal Health Record (PHR) application and share their records with their consent

-The image below shows the various entities/roles involved in the PHR framework
+The image below shows the various entities/roles involved in the FHR framework

 ![ABDM HIP HIU Architecture](../phr-architeture.pptx.jpg)

+## Electronic Health Records
+Electronic Health records are digital records that are created by Health service providers as part of their interactions with patients.
+Health Providers use specialized software called electroic medical record (EMR), health information management systems (HIMS) or Lab information management systems (LIMS) to create these health records.

+Health records include Diagnostic reports, discharge summaries, prescriptions, OP consultation notes, etc. The ABDM FHR framework deals with the format of health records (to enable interoperability), the storage of health records (to ensure they are available) and the sharing of health records with consent.
+Every Health record contains information about who is the patient, which health professional provided the treatment and at which facility.
+ABDM requires each of these entities to obtain a digital identifier and use that identifer when creating / linking health records under ABDM.

+## Health Facility Registry (HFR) for facility identity
+Health Facilities are issued a HFR ID when their register their facility with ABDM.
+They can register via [https://facility.abdm.gov.in](https://facility.abdm.gov.in).
+Digital Solution Companies can also help their customers register with HFR within their software by integrating with the HFR APIs.

 ## What is a Health Information Provider (HIP)?
 Any entity that agrees to share digital health records with their users using the ABDM APIs is called an HIP (Health Information Provider).
 HIPs can be hospitals, labs, health care centers, government health programs, teleconsultation players, clinics or pharmacies - basically any entity which creates medical data pertaining to a patient.
+The HFR ID is used to identify which facility has agreed to become a HIP and is sharing health information.
+(HFR ID == HIP ID)

 HIPs are required to maintain a digital copy of both the inpatient and outpatient records for each person in their care.
-In order to become an HIP, health facilities must enrol in the ABDM [health facility registry](https://facility.abdm.gov.in) and adhere to the [HIP HIU Guidelines](https://old.abdm.gov.in/assets/uploads/HIP_HIU_Policy.pdf)
+They also need to adhere to the [HIP HIU Guidelines](https://old.abdm.gov.in/assets/uploads/HIP_HIU_Policy.pdf)

+HIPs are eligible for financial incentives under the [ABDM Digital Health Incentive Scheme](https://abdm.gov.in/DHIS)

 ## What is a Health Repository Provider (HRP)?
- Health repository providers are software service providers who offer ABDM compliant software to health facilities like hospitals, diagnostic centers etc. An instance of an ABDM certified software is a HRP.
+ Health repository providers are digital solution companies who offer ABDM compliant software to health facilities like hospitals, diagnostic centers etc. An instance of an ABDM certified software is a HRP.
 The HRP enables healthcare providers to become HIPs or HIUs and meet their obligations of sharing and securely maintaining health records of patients digitally.
 HRPs offer long term storage of health records on behalf of a HIP.
 For example, a hosted lab information management system provider (LIMS) may update their software to become a ABDM compatible Health Repository Provider.
 Any lab using this hosted LIMS software can rapidly become a HIP by adopting the software.
-The organizations that make ABDM certified software are reffered to as Digital Solution Companies (DSCs) by NHA.

 The ABDM sandbox hosts a reference HRP -- *You can play with it at* [https://emrsbx.abdm.gov.in](https://emrsbx.abdm.gov.in)

-## What is an HIU?
-An HIU (Health Information User) is an entity that wants access to digital health information about a user.
-An HIU can be a hospital, clinic, healthcare technology company, organizations working on health analytics, insurers, medical researchers, government entities etc.  HIUs will be able to request for health records of a user, and upon obtaining the user's digital consent, access a copy of the patients records and use them for the time period consented by the user.

-## What is a HIE-CM?
-HIE-CM stands for Healthcare Information Exchange and Consent Manager.
-This is the key ABDM building block that enables creating ABHA addresses,  managing consents related to user's personal health data and supports exchange of interoperable health data across HIPs and HIUs.

-The ABDM architecture is designed to support multiple HIE-CMs to operate in the network.
-Each HIE-CM is referred to by a domain.
-NHA operates 2 HIE-CMs currently.
-A Sandbox HIE-CM with the domain @sbx and a production HIE-CM with the domain @abdm.

-## What is an ABHA address?
+## Identifying patients via ABHA address

-In order to manage their personal health records, users must first create an account on a HIE-CM -- called their Ayushman Bharath Health Account (ABHA) address.
+In order to manage their personal health records, users (patients) must first create an account on a HIE-CM -- called their Ayushman Bharath Health Account (ABHA) address.
 This looks like sandeep321@abdm.
 The @abdm tells us which HIE-CM is responsibile for this address.

 {{% notice%}}
 The term ABHA address is also reffered to as PHR address across the documentation